dawit-melka/2023-project-phase-mobile-tasks/on-boarding/todo_mobile_app_clean_architecture/README.md

 |-- ... (other files)

 ```
+### Code Organization and Refactoring

+To improve code organization and maintainability, the following steps were taken:

+1. **Identifying Code Duplication:** Identified areas of code duplication within the presentation layer of the app.
+This included redundant UI elements, similar layouts, and repetitive code blocks.

+2. **Reorganizing Widgets:** Introduced a modular structure by creating separate widget classes for reusable UI components.
+This modular approach ensured that similar UI elements were encapsulated within individual widgets.

+3. **Folder Structure Enhancement:** Arranged the widgets into appropriate folders, such as `pages/`, `widgets/`, and `controller/`, to maintain a clear separation of concerns.
+This structure allowed for easier navigation and code maintenance.

 ### Reusability through Widgets

 The reusability of the presentation layer was achieved through the creation of reusable widgets: